 - Poloniex: 97 BTC

-We placed Binance and Poloniex not because of the amount, just to make you aware that even reputable exchanges can get hacked.
-Fortunately, exchanges have evolved and also their security measures.
-The biggest BTC hacks mainly occurred when the cryptocurrency exchanges were still young and their security measures were low.
+We placed Binance and Poloniex, not because of the amount, just to make you aware that even reputable exchanges can get hacked.
+Fortunately, exchanges have evolved, as well as their security measures.
+The biggest BTC hacks mainly occurred when the cryptocurrency exchanges were still young, and their cryptocurrency security measures were low.
 Nevertheless, Binance was hit in 2019.
-Even though, no exchange is safe of a hack attack.
+No exchange is impervious to hacks.

 The only reason to have your digital assets on exchanges would be if you are a daily trader.
-If you are a holder or a long-term trader the best practice would be to store your Bitcoin and/or altcoins on a cryptocurrency wallet.
-If you wished to exchange for another cryptocurrency or FIAT send it to your wallet once you’ve completed the trade.
+If you are a holder or a long-term trader, the best practice would be to store your Bitcoin and/or altcoins on a cryptocurrency wallet.
+If you wish to exchange for another cryptocurrency or FIAT, send it to your wallet once you’ve completed the trade.
 Remember, whoever has the private key controls the money.

 Cryptocurrency hardware wallets are by far the safest approach to store your digital assets.
-A cryptocurrency hardware wallet is a specialized device which has been solely designed for security.
-The device stores your private keys inside an impenetrable circuit and allows them to sign transactions with a single click.
-As many other wallets, it offers a seed to transfer easily your private keys in case your device is stolen or lost.
+A cryptocurrency hardware wallet is a specialized device which has been solely designed for crypto security.
+These devices store your private keys inside an impenetrable circuit and allows them to sign transactions with a single click.
+As with many other wallets, it offers a seed phrase to easily transfer your private keys in case your device is stolen or lost.

-If you have a small amount of Bitcoin or you want a faster and seamless wallet you may use hot wallets.
-There are differences between cryptocurrency hot and hardware wallets.
-If your device is a safe environment hot wallets is safer than leaving your cryptocurrencies in an exchange.
+If you have a small amount of Bitcoin, or you want a faster and seamless wallet, you may use hot wallets.
+There are tradeoffs between cryptocurrency hot, cold, and hardware wallets.
+If your devices aren’t safe, then hot wallets are safer than leaving your cryptocurrencies on an exchange.

-Two-factor authentication is an extra layer of security of validation.
-It adds an extra step on the login process, an extra layer of security.
-You need to insert an extra password to access.
-This password is generated by an app (Google authenticator or Authy) stored in your smartphone.
+Two-factor authentication is an extra layer of security.
+It adds an extra step in the login process.
+It generates a password by an app (Google authenticator or Authy) stored sent to your smartphone.
 Every couple of seconds a new password is generated for more security.
-The purpose is to create an extra external security layer to make it more difficult for the hacker.
-The hacker would have to steal your phone and have access to it.
+The purpose is to create an extra external security layer, which makes it more difficult for the hacker.
+The hacker would have to have access to your phone to access your accounts.

-Most exchanges offer 2-factor authentication and are very easy to install.
-Two-factor authentification can and should be used on the email you use to login into the exchange accounts.
+Most exchanges offer 2-factor authentication, it is very easy to install.
+Two-factor authentication can, and should be used on the email you use to login into the exchange accounts.

-Additional options as a random PIN sent to your email and SMS are also offered by some exchanges.
+Additional options, such as a random PIN sent to your email and SMS are also offered by some exchanges.
 Either way, we strongly recommend not using SMS verification.

 You may be proud of an investment you’ve made in a cryptocurrency.
-Many investors brag of their holdings and successes, many did in the great surge of 2017.
-Nowadays people have learnt that this may not be a good idea.
-The most extreme example is the Bitcoin holder who was murdered after being forced to send his Bitcoin.
+Many investors brag of their holdings and successes, especially in the great surge of 2017.
+Nowadays, people have learned that this may not be a good idea.
+The most extreme example is a Bitcoin holder who was murdered after being forced to send his Bitcoin.

-Cryptocurrencies don’t have an identity attached to the money as traditional banking does.
-If you have the private keys of Bitcoin you are the owner.
-Therefore if you are obliged to send your Bitcoin to an address you won’t be able to reclaim them.
+Cryptocurrencies don’t have an identity attached to the money like traditional banking does.
+If you have the private keys of Bitcoin, you are the owner.
+Therefore, if you are obliged to send your Bitcoin to an address, you won’t be able to reclaim them.
 For criminals, this can be attractive.

-A simple solution is not to boast about your holdings to people or at least keep a low profile about it.
-In conferences, meetups or out of curiosity of your friends you may get the question of how much cryptocurrency you hold.
+A simple solution is not to boast about your holdings to anyone, or at least keep a low profile about it.
+In conferences, meetups, or out of curiosity of your friends, you may get the question of how much cryptocurrency you hold.
 Avoid answering this question for your security, especially if you hold a substantial amount.

 Cryptocurrency addresses are very long and complex.

 If you send the assets to a wrong address by mistake you will lose your funds.
 This is another mistake that will render strong crypto security useless.
-Addresses are not attached to identity you won’t be able to contact the person holding the address.
-Additionally, if you would find the holder you can’t oblige them to return the funds.
-With Bitcoin and altcoins, there is no middleman which for many reasons has clear advantages but for these kinds of issues, you are alone.
+Addresses are not attached to identities, you won’t be able to contact the person holding the address.
+Additionally, if you find the holder, you can’t oblige them to return the funds.
+With Bitcoin and altcoins, there is no middleman, which for many reasons has clear advantages.

 Transfers in cryptocurrency have very low fees.
 Therefore it’s very recommendable to send a small amount and check if it worked and then send the whole amount.
-It doesn’t cost almost any money so there is no excuse.
+It costs almost nothing, so there is no excuse.
 Crypto security is paramount.
 Use the best practices to stay safe.